 In November 2012, Crawf Weir established Barefoot Yoga here, as Australia’s first donation-based yoga studio.
 Crawf’s drive is to make the practice of yoga accessible and available to all.
 Over the years, thousands of people have benefited from our donation classes and the studio has become an important part of Australia’s yoga community.

 In January 2017, the studio evolved again, moving from donation-based to a more conventional membership model, which will make the business more sustainable and encourage our students to practice more often.

-Our intention is stay true to our approach of offering honest, down-to-earth yoga that anybody feels welcome to attend, at affordable membership pricing that encourages a regular practice.
+Our intention is stay true to our approach of offering honest, down-to-earth yoga that anybody feels welcome to attend.